WEGC

 Women achievers from various fields are invited to share their experiences with students interact with them, give valuable tips which might motivate them, make them dream big and work towards realizing their dreams and to provide a safe environment for girl students and women employees.

-The responsibilities of the Women Empowerment & Grievances Cell is to follow the Mandatory Guide lines and directions of the JNTU KAKINADA regarding the security arrangements for Girl Students and Women staff of our Institution.
+The responsibilities of the Women Grievances & Empowerment Cell is to follow the Mandatory Guide lines and directions of the JNTU KAKINADA regarding the security arrangements for Girl Students and Women staff of our Institution.

 OBJECTIVES